KillahPotatoes/KP-Liberation/README.md

 * Tweaked: Guerilla forces event chances, strength gain values and unit amounts.
 * Fixed: Placement of buildings after save/load.
 Thanks to [Cre8or](https://github.com/Cre8or)
 * Fixed: Sometimes helicopters exploded when spawning on the deck of the USS Freedom.
+* Fixed: Players couldn't ziptie the civilian informant, if playing with ACE.

 ### 0.963 (05th January 2018)
 * Added: Some missing RHS vehicles for the ACE medical system.